sylabs/examples/http-server/apache2-web-server/README.md

 ```
 $ singularity pull library://sylabs/examples/httpd:latest
 ```
-If your running on `32 bit` os, you will need to build from a definition file, click [here](#building-the-contianer-from-a-definition-file) or scroll down for instructions.
+If you're running on `32 bit` os, you will need to build from a definition file, click [here](#building-the-contianer-from-a-definition-file) or scroll down for instructions.

 <br>

-Now, Rename the container you just pulled:
+Now, rename the container you just pulled:

 ```
 $ mv httpd_latest.sif httpd.sif